-Previous to this position, Tom worked in the Southwest Region as a regional wildlife biologist from 2012 - 2015.
-He was primarily a field biologist, conducting a variety of wildlife and habitat surveys throughout the year.
+Previous to this position Tom worked in the Southwest Region as a regional wildlife biologist from 2012 - 2015.
+He acted as a field biologist, conducting a variety of wildlife and habitat surveys throughout the year.
 Tom assisted with the monitoring of a variety of wildlife via surveys and mark-and-recapture programs, as well as participating in regional wildlife disease surveillance.
 He conducted breeding bird surveys including woodcock, grouse, waterfowl, passerines, herons, shore birds, and several raptor species.
 He was responsible for the banding of several bird species throughout the year including peregrine falcons, Canada geese, mourning doves, ducks, and turkeys.
-Additionally, Tom participated in bat surveys (summer roost and winter hibernacula), snowshoe hare surveys, deer aging and CWD sampling, bear check stations, and implemented other wildlife disease monitoring protocols as needed.
+Additionally, Tom participated in PGC bat surveys (summer roost and winter hibernacula), snowshoe hare surveys, deer aging and CWD sampling, regional bear check stations, and implemented other wildlife disease monitoring protocols as needed.
 Tom utilized GIS to determine specific habitat presence, conduct impact assessments, and recommend avoidance measures.
 Tom also assisted foresters and land managers in conducting prescribed burns on game lands to improve wildlife habitat, and conduct field habitat surveys throughout the region.
-Tom determined risk levels to wildlife species from energy development (wind, gas, and oil) in the western region of the state.
+Tom determined risk levels to wildlife species from energy development (wind, gas, and oil) in the western regions of the state.
 This consisted of working closely with developers and consultants to determine and minimize risk to wildlife species and habitats.

 Before joining the PGC, Tom worked as a wildlife specialist for the U.S. Department of Agriculture’s Wildlife Services (WS) Program in Ohio from 2007 – 2012.
 His work primarily focused on wildlife disease management and human/wildlife conflict mitigation.